 (b) be accompanied by any document that is required by the approved form; and

-(c) be accompanied by the fee (if any), unless a fee will be payable under regulation 184 if the licence is amended; and
+(c) if the proposed amendment relates to an explosives storage licence and would increase the maximum quantity of explosives specified in it to a quantity that would mean a greater annual fee is payable for the licence than has already been paid — a fee equal to the difference between —

+(i) the greater annual fee; and

+(ii) the fee already paid,

+adjusted proportionally for the remaining part of the year to which the annual fee relates; and

 (d) be made to the Chief Officer.

+(4A) A fee is not payable under subregulation (3)(c) if a fee is payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the site to which the licence relates.

 (4) The Chief Officer may refuse the application, or grant it and amend the licence.

 (5) If, while a licence has effect, the Chief Officer wants to amend it in any material way, the Chief Officer must —